PrestaShopCorp/module-lib-service-container/README.md

 ```
 $this->serviceContainer = new ServiceContainer($this->name, $this->getLocalPath());
 ```
-- Optionally, you can add a new function on your root module PHP file, like getService, to retrieve your service name in the new service container :
+- You can add a new function on your root module PHP file, like getService, to retrieve your service name in the new service container :
 ```
     /**
      * @param string $serviceName